stefv/DnsUpdater/README.md

 The _dns_updater.py_ script is used to update the A record on a [Gandi](https://www.gandi.net) DNS.
 Its use may be necessary when you host a server behind an internet box and this one has a dynamic public IP address while you wish to use a domain name hosted by [Gandi](https://www.gandi.net).
 This is the case for example in France with the Internet service provider [Orange](https://www.orange.fr)/[Sosh](https://www.sosh.fr).

+## Features

+Here is the list of features:

+- Updates the IP (A record) of one or more hosts hosted by [Gandi](https://www.gandi.net),
+- Send an email when the IP is changed.

 ## Prerequisite

 To function properly, _dns_updater.py_ requires a number of prerequisites.
 The choice of suppliers is left to your choice.
 An exception concerns the host of the domain name which can only be [Gandi](https://www.gandi.net), the script is using a REST API call whose format is currently only valid at [Gandi](https://www.gandi.net).